twolfson/twolfson.com/articles/a-better.shell.md

   "author": "Todd Wolfson",
   "date": "2013/07/06",
   "keywords": "bash, zsh, shell",
-  "summary": "Thoughts on taking steps to make a better shell."
+  "summary": "Thoughts on taking steps to make a better shell.", "related": ["Sexy bash prompt"],
+  "relatedProjects": ["Sexy bash prompt"]
 }

 A coworker sent me a [harmless tweet][kr-tweet] about using [zsh][zsh] over [bash][bash].
 This got me thinking about how "good" these shells are.